-As we will see in a later section, employers are bound by law to provide protection for workers using chemicals which may harm them.
+As we will see in a later section, employers are bound by law to provide protection for workers using chemicals that may harm them.
 Likewise, the occupier of a public place will have a duty of care to protect members of the public from suffering from chemical-related issues.
 If you find that a chemical splash has led to a loss of sight injury, you may be owed compensation.
-If you suffer the partial or full loss of eyesight, we are here to help you and your fight for loss of sight compensation.
+If you suffer partial or full loss of eyesight, we are here to help you and your fight for loss of sight compensation.

 The sheer range of injuries and accidents which can lead to a loss of sight makes them difficult to predict.
-In addition to the common causes listed above, other situations which might harm your vision can include:
+In addition to the common causes listed above, other situations that might harm your vision can include:

 - dangerously bright light as in an underground mine or in a smelting plant

 - exposure to hard blows as in a boxing ring